mikeyguap/Microbial_Super_Team/README.md

 ## Background

-We were interested in identifying species compostion from Oyster beds and Mud Flats (Great Bay, NH) and how their compostion in the two communites differ within the same body of water.
+We were interested in identifying species compostion from Oyster Beds and Mud Flats (Great Bay, NH) and how their compostion of organisms differ within the same body of water.

 ## Methods